Updated December 5, 2020

 Whether you should take the GRE or the LSAT all comes down to which test best suits your needs.

 Ask yourself how sure you are that law school is for you.
 If you’ve wanted to be a lawyer since you were in elementary school, joined your debate team in high school, and majored in pre-law programs, you’ve probably been looking at the LSAT for a while now.
-There’s no real reason not to take it, unless you perform better on math questions.
-Also, if your school of choice isn’t on the short list of law schools that accept the GRE, then you absolutely should take the LSAT.
+In that case, there’s no real reason not to take it unless you perform better on math questions or are wondering about other career paths at the last minute.
+Also, if your school of choice isn’t on the relatively short list of law schools that accept the GRE, then you absolutely should take the LSAT.

 Whichever you take, remember that standardized test scores are not the only important part of your law school application.
 Make sure that your personalized statement, letters of recommendation, and resume all indicate that you’re ready for the rigor and dedication that law school requires.